BibbyChung/sequelize-adapter/README.md

 Use Unit Of Wrok pattern to wrap sequelize up and make sequelize easy to use.

+## Requirement

+- sequelize-adapter@2.x.x. only support Node 10 or above.
+- if your node environment is old, please choose sequelize-adapter@1.x.x..

 ## Install

 Install the components